cool1209/keep_in_touch/README.md

 >- You can logout from your account (in the upper right corner of the wallpaper).

  **Added changes:**
- - Added preload spinner
- - Added the ability to visit the profile of other users
+ - Added the ability to add user status on the profile page
- - Added the ability to follow to other users
- - Updated backend simulator
+ - The method of authorization has been changed
+ - Changed CSS to SCSS
+ - The Login page has been renamed to the Auth page
+ - The Dialogs page has been renamed to the Messaging page
+ - The structure of the project has been changed
  - Changed some styles
  - Fixed some small bugs